crux-bphc/winter-of-code/src/docs/about.md

 Crux Winter of Code is an annual program designed to get students of Bits Pilani Hyderabad Campus introduced to the world of open source programming, and in turn getting them ready for various international programs like Google Summer of Code, Gnome Outreachy, Haskell Summer of Code, Zulip Summer of Code etc.

+The program closely follows the Google Summer of Code in its timeline and process, and assigns ex GSoCers ot other similarly experienced people as mentors to guide the students through the rigor of application process and the coding period.

+## Who Can Apply

+Any student of Bits Pilani Hyderabad Campus can apply to the program.
+There is no restriction on branch or batch of the applicant.

 ## When Is It

 Crux Winter of Code would proceed from 20th November, 2017 to 20th January, 2018, with the following events in the timeline: